Rush will be back tomorrow to take you through the rest of the week for another four days of excellence in broadcasting.

 I wish you had your own show.

-Oh, I uh I don't know.
+Oh, I don't know.

-It's I'm just like a crazy misanthropic writer, like to come down from the hills once in a while.
+Like to come down from the hills once in a while, but it's great to be here.

-I I think you're brilliant.
+I think you're brilliant.

-And he was trying to express it in a way where the astr uh Austrian interviewer will understand, and he used the word sort of like uh well, I don't know what it sounds like an Austrian willing and dealing.
+And he used the word sort of like, well, I don't know what it sounds like in Austrian, willing and dealing.

 It could have been worse.

-But you're right, it th this is this is the kind of remark that if Bush had said that, or uh Dan Quaylebin said that, it would they would have powered, you know, that that fellow that guy at Slate who who is still doing Bushisms, by the way, you know, Slate on the Internet did the Bushism of the day uh uh every day for eight years, and you thought, well, okay, now we're in the post-Bush era, uh we got this new president, but they're still doing the uh the Bushisms of the day.
+This is the kind of remark that if Bush had said that or Dan Quaylebin said that, they would have powered, you know, that fellow, that guy at Slate, who is still doing Bushisms, by the way, you know, Slate on the internet did the Bushism of the day every day for eight years.

-But but we now know that Barack Obama, who told us all to learn another language, does not speak Austrian.
+But we now know that Barack Obama, who told us all to learn another language, does not speak Austrian.

-Uh did he did he did he speak any other languages on this trip?
+Did he speak any other languages on this trip?

-Uh uh I don't know.
+I don't know.

-He speaks with he speaks with forked he speaks with forked tongue.
+He speaks with forked tongue.

 That is actually European.

-That's uh if you look at if you look at Jacques Chirac, Dominique de Villipin, they've all got that fork they've all got that forked tongue.
+If you look at Jacques Chirac, Dominique de Villepin, they've all got that forked.

-They used to mock uh used to mock Bush for that.
+The whole bilingual thing, they used to mock Bush for that.

-He's been to these elite institutions, he's had one of the world's most fantastically expensive educations.
+He's had one of the world's most fantastically expensive educations.

-Why is he telling, you know, minimum wage people who've with high school educations that they need to learn a foreign language?
+Why is he telling, you know, minimum wage people with high school educations that they need to learn a foreign language?

-He's had every opportunity to learn a foreign language, including all these years when he was a community organizer, which has never struck me as being the most onerous job in the world, and yet he doesn't speak Spanish, he doesn't speak French, and as you say, as he's just announced to his European audience, he doesn't even speak Austrian.
+He's had every opportunity to learn a foreign language, including all these years when he was a community organizer, which has never struck me as being the most onerous job in the world.

-Uh I think that isn't that Yodling?
+I think that isn't that yodeling.

-Isn't that uh th those uh uh Heidi's goat her uh was Heidi Switzerland?
+Isn't that those Heidi's goat herds?

 That's right.

-Hi on a hill was a lonely goat herd.
+High on a hill was a lonely goat herd.

-Let's go to Carl in Queens in the great city of New York, home of the flagship studios of the Excellence in Broadcasting Network.
+Let's go to Carl in Queens, in the great city of New York, home of the flagship studios of the Excellence in Broadcasting Network.

-Carl, you're on the Rush Limbaugh show.
+Carl, you're on the Rush Limbo show.

-I like to make a couple of comments.
+I'd like to make a couple of comments.

-I think what you said about the president being rolled by North Korea and Russia is wrong and irresponsible and dangerous too, and I'll tell you why.
+I think what you said about the president being rolled by North Korea and Russia is wrong and irresponsible and dangerous too.

-I'll do we'd be too happy.
+I don't think we'd be too happy.

 You just can't, you know, shoot first and ask questions later.

-Well well well, well, hang on a second.
+Well, hang on a second.

 Well, it doesn't matter.

-You wish they were.
+You wish they were?

 Hey, thank you for your call, Carl.